The response to HIV has been powerful and passionate! Principles and values that are foundational to our past, current and ongoing response include:

 - What is the history of HIV and the HIV response in our community?

 - Who are the individuals, communities and community partners that we work closely with?

-- If my role or my personal interest requires deeper knowledge in some of these areas, how would I gain that knowledge?
+- If my role (or my personal interest) requires deeper knowledge in some of these areas, how might I gain that knowledge?

-- What does the epi look like in your local area?
+- What does the epidemiological data look like in our local area?

 Remember, there’s no question too small or “obvious”!
 We think you’ll find your colleagues tremendously eager to share their knowledge.